 UPMC Children's Hospital of Pittsburgh's Child Health Library — Provides information about childhood injuries, diseases, developmental issues and treatment options with links to additional related online resources.

 Children's Disabilities Information — Web site offers families, service providers, and other interested individuals information about advocacy, education, employment, health, housing, recreation, technical assistance, and transportation covering a broad array of developmental, physical, and emotional disabilities.
 Features national calendar of events, children's page, as well as national, state, and local resources.

-Disabled Sports USA — Information about DS/USA events and its nationwide sports rehabilitation programs open to anyone with a permanent physical disability.
+Move United — Information about Move United events and its nationwide sports rehabilitation programs open to anyone with a permanent physical disability.
 Activities include winter skiing, water sports, summer and winter competitions, fitness and special sports events.
 Participants include those with visual impairments, amputations, spinal cord injury, dwarfism, multiple sclerosis, head injury, cerebral palsy, and other neuromuscular and orthopedic conditions.

 Easterseals — Provides services (including medical rehabilitation, job training and employment, inclusive child care, adult day services, and recreation) to help children and adults with disabilities gain greater independence; 400 centers nationwide.

 Family Friendly Fun and Special Needs Resources — Information to enhance the quality and enjoyment of family life with special needs children.
 This is a good example of many family-oriented sites which are maintained in specialized web-rings by the parents of special needs children.
 Most offer personal stories about their child’s illness, plus links of interest – these links can be particularly helpful to the parents of children with similar diseases/disabilities.

-The Fathers Network — Support and information (available in English and Spanish) of interest to fathers raising children with special health care needs and developmental disabilities.
+The Washington State Fathers Network — Support and information (available in English and Spanish) of interest to fathers raising children with special health care needs and developmental disabilities.

 Internet Resources for Special Children (IRSC) — Information for parents, family members, caregivers, friends, educators, and medical professionals relating to the needs of children with disABILITIES.
 Links to facts about specific disorders, products, legal, educational and daily living issues, support groups and additional resources.